1st Workshop on the International Geodynamics and Earth Tide Service (IGETS)

 The third session aims to improve the visibility of the IGETS products by demonstrating the large variety of applications reaching from hydrological and geothermal signals to estimates of the rheology of the Earth.
 This session seeks contributions from users of IGETS products and other continuously operated geodynamic sensors included in the IGETS database.
 Specifically, operators and users of iGrav superconducting gravimeters not currently part of IGETS are encouraged to contribute.

-Please send the title and a short abstract of your contribution to session 1 or 3 to the local organizing committee by 31 March 2018.
+Please send the title and a short abstract of your contribution to session 1 or 3 to the local organizing committee by 16 April 2018 (extended).
 The workshop is free of charge.
 However, a registration is required.

 Local Organizing Committee: